You will learn:

 - How to differentiate between search engines and sources

 - How to locate the source of digital images

 Pay Attention to Detail

-Putting together a bibliography requires a lot of organization.
+Putting together a bibliography or MLA works cited page requires a lot of organization.
 You need to make sure that all the information you are putting in is correct and accurate.

 If someone reads your amazing research paper and wants to locate a source, they will not be able to if you did not cite it properly!

 Because there are many serious consequences with plagiarizing, it is important to cite everything you use to put a paper together.
 If something has helped you analyze, evaluate, or develop your idea, you need to include a citation.

 However, there are instances where you may not need to include a citation.

 You do not need to cite search engines in a bibliography.
 That would be like citing a library when you use one of its books.
 For example: